 Elephant Conservation in Africa

-Press secretary at Animat Habitat™
+Press secretary at Animat Habitat.

 Change in Africa

-It is clear that recent human history has imposed an imbalance in ecosystems on Earth.
-It is sad to stand by while entire species go extinct, knowing that the most beautiful animals on the planet are far from safe, knowing that this generation may be the last to live in a time with elephants in the wild, knowing that wild places may only exist for our children's children in picture books.
+It is clear that recent history has imposed an imbalance in ecosystems on Earth.
+It is unbearably sad to stand by while entire species go extinct, knowing that the most beautiful animals on the planet are far from safe, knowing that this human generation may be the last to live in a world with elephants in the wild.
+And knowing that wild places may only exist in picture books for our children's children and so on.

 The Tsavo bull was killed for his ivory in late May 2014.
-Photo courtesy Mark Deeble.

-In the lead up to the release of White Elephant, Animat Habitat™ aims to research conservation efforts on the ground in Africa, and to maintain a more complete listing of wildlife conservation parks and projects in a section of the website dedicated to information and resources.
-Here are a sample of summaries of forward-thinking foundations doing positive work for elephants, with an admitted bias to those that have provided further information on the Internet.
+In the lead up to the release of White Elephant, Animat Habitat aims to partner with conservation efforts on the ground in Africa, and to maintain a more complete listing of wildlife conservation parks and projects in a section of the website dedicated to information and resources.
+Here are short summaries of a small sample of forward-thinking foundations that have taken positive action for elephants, with an admitted bias to those that have provided further information on the Internet.

 DSWF fund anti-poaching teams and undercover investigations into criminal networks, “to protect wildlife species and to establish a sustainable future for them in the wild.”
 David Shepherd and other leading wildlife artists sell prints and gift cards on the site to help fund the foundation.
 Good idea!

 EHRA enables volunteers to reduce conflict between elephants and humans through movement monitoring, data management, water protection and education programs.
 The Namibia-based team take great interest in the desert elephants, and if you too are ready for an adventure in the Africa: volunteer.